 Fallout: New Vegas.
 An early, somewhat difficult to find sidequest allows you to side with the Powder Gangers and massacre everyone in Goodsprings.
 Technically, Goodsprings isn't the Courier's hometown, but it's close enough.

 The Lonesome Road DLC reveals the Courier was unintentionally responsible for destroying The Divide.
 Twice.
 With nukes.

 Breath of Fire: Cerl, one of the Dark Dragon Generals, uses the Time Key to freeze her old hometown.
 When she was younger, they kicked her out due to Fantastic Racism; the only person she spares is her childhood friend Alan, who never agreed to the exile but was powerless to stop it.

-Dawn of War in the back story Gabriel ordered the Exterminatus on his own homeworld Cyrene when he discovered corruption on the recruits.
+Dawn of War, in the back story Gabriel ordered the Exterminatus on his own homeworld Cyrene when he discovered corruption among the recruits.

 Should you choose to follow the Demon Path in Soul Nomad & the World Eaters your first act of evil is to, of course, kill everyone in your village.

 A dual-wielding example in Star Trek Online should you choose to play on the Romulan Republic side.
 Your future First Officer, Tovan Kiev, was born on Romulus before destroyed by the Hobus supernova.
 Your character lived on Virinat (and can choose if you lived there before said destruction or after) before it is razed by the Tal Shiar and the Elachi.